petermccarthy49/bookmark_manager2/README.md

 Bookmark Manager
 =================

-Simple BookMark manager that will store links in a Postgres database.
+Simple BookMark manager, similar to pineapple.io or delicious.com that will store a collection of links, organised by tags in a database.